Updated at 1:20 p.m. on Friday, Sept. 27, 2024

 “What I would hope is,” the worker said.
 “Social service — or whoever's in charge of stuff like that — to ask JBS ‘Who is supposed to get better living conditions?
 Us or the cows we are killing?’”

-Most of the workers, who do not speak English, say they’ve been unable to eat for days at a time because of their crowded living conditions and nowhere to cook.
-They also aren’t able to shower, which has made the crowded house smell like the meatpacking plant itself.
+Several workers, who do not speak English, say they were unable to eat for days at a time because of their crowded living conditions.
+They also weren’t able to shower, which made the crowded house smell like the meatpacking plant itself.

-Additionally, workers claim they are being forced to work in extremely cold conditions at the plant and at speeds so high many said their hands swell up.
+Additionally, workers claim they are being forced to work in extremely cold conditions at the plant and at speeds so high some said their hands swell up.

 “When I'm pulling one piece of meat to work on it, there's already another one coming,” a worker said.
 “So, since I'm working so fast, most of the time my hands are swelling and I have pain in my hand.”